lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ## 3.10.23 Engineering User Interface

-There is a EUI available, and has been extensively tested.
+There is an EUI available, and has been extensively tested.

 ### 3.10.23.1 Software Implementation